merlendo/easydbs/README.md

 # easydbs
 Easydbs is a connection manager for people who are too lazy to learn sqlalchemy.
-It's goal is to do simple interactions with relational database.
+Its goal is to do simple interactions with relational database.
 (See Supported Databases.md).
 This module is made for people that use sqlmodel in their fastapi application and want to manage several database connections.
+You can also use this module to simplifies migration between databases.
 You can have connections to multiple databases and create a session using your connection as a python decorator.
-Is this module usefull ?
+Is this module useful ?
 Not really, but it was created before knowing that sqlmodel existed.
 [Check it out](https://sqlmodel.tiangolo.com/).
 Easydbs tries also to be like any PEP249 complient database api.
 [Read more.](https://peps.python.org/pep-0249/)

 ## Basic usage
-Define the models of your table with sqlmodel.
+Define the model of your table with sqlmodel.
 ```python
 from sqlmodel import SQLModel, Field